ThomasVitale/workshop-setup/README.md

 7. Visual Studio Code will show you a pop-up window asking you to "Reopen in Container" the project as a Devcontainers project.
 Accept the action.
 Alternatively, you can choose the "Reopen in Container" option after typing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

 The environment will run in a container on your local machine and you can work on it from your local Visual Studio Code.
+The first time it will take a couple of minutes to initialize the environment.
+Subsequent access will be faster.

 ### IntelliJ IDEA Ultimate